-Visiting the Chestnut Hill Park is most enjoyable in the early mornings when the number of tourists and the heat of the day are only slowly increasing.
+Visiting the Chestnut Hill Park is one of the most popular places to visit in Singapore, and is most enjoyable in the early mornings when the number of tourists are down and the temperature is cooler.
 You can choose to take a guided tour to learn some interesting facts about this natural habitat, or just head out on your own.

 IFly Indoor Skydiving

 Real adrenaline junkies will love the IFly.
-To do the jump will cost you $89 SGD ($66 USD) for a beginners walk-in rate, but it is an absolutely unforgettable experience and especially great for beginners.
+To do the jump will cost you $89 SGD ($66 USD) for a beginners walk-in rate, but it’s an absolutely unforgettable experience.